 So both compasses are now good as new.
 Hope this can help other who have given up hope on these compasses.

 Due to there being some demand for these, the drawings are available at thingiverse.
-Since printing these are somehow difficult, and not everyone has access to a 3D printer you can now buy the complete kit from me
+Since printing these are rather difficult due to the very flexible filament (and not everyone has access to a 3D printer) you can now buy the complete kit from me